mailund/minilexer/README.md

 `minilexer` provides some tools for simple tokenising/lexing and parsing text files.

-`minilexer` aims to be great at helping you get obscure data into R *fast*.
+`minilexer` aims to be great at helping to get unsupported text data formats into R *fast*.

 For complicated parsing (especially of computer programs) you'll want to use the more formally correct lexing/parsing provided by the [`rly` package](https://cran.r-project.org/package=rly) or the [`dparser` package](https://cran.r-project.org/package=dparser).